na-na-hi/renget/archive/pmdg_clover_minor_personalities.md

 >While not agile by any sense of the word, Berry can manage to dodge a few attacks
 >Rather than attacking caught outlaws, Berry prefers to tie them up and force-feed them things like Doom and Vile Seeds to teach them a lesson
 >During adventures, she wears a Pierce Band around her neck
+>Knows hard-hitting moves such as Stone Edge and Hydro Pump
 >Is also obsessed over humans, but not to the same degree as Squishy

 >Together, the two form Team Marsh.